wtre/iBMSC/README.md

   * For example, Shift+Alt+Comma = divide the sub value by 3 (rounded)
 * Added shortcut for scrolling through #WAV selection (Shift+Scroll).
 * Added shortcut for defining measures with Time Selection Tool (Insert).
+* Added shortcut for inserting/removing space with Time Selection Tool (Ctrl+Insert for measure only, Shift+Insert for notes only, and Ctrl+Shift+Insert for both)

 ## New dialog/option boxes